randomPoison/randomPoison.github.io/_drafts/cs-bindgen-early-preview.md

 cs-bindgen has a very specific goal: Generate high-level, idiomatic C# wrappers for calling into Rust code.
 It specifically targets the use case of embedding Rust within a C# library or application (so it doesn't support calling arbitrary C# functions, for example).
 I want calling into Rust code to feel no different than calling into any other C# code.

+## Structs and Classes

+When exporting a struct to C#, there are two ways that data can be passed between Rust and C#.
+By default, exported Rust types are passed as "handles", which means that they're passed as opaque pointers to the C# side.
+When calling a method on the Rust type, the pointer is passed back to Rust so that the method can be called on the correct object.
+The corresponding C# class wraps the raw pointer and exposes any exported methods

 ## Enums

 As much as possible, I try to preserve Rust's semantics while still exposing them in a way that makes sense for C#.
 For example, if you export a simple C-like enum: